The paket.template files

 This allows to create permissive pessimistic constraints automatically.

-and semicolon-delimited name of the latest
+Use only LOCKED or CURRENT and semicolon-delimited name of the latest

 of segments from the original constraint to be used.